zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

            - In block storage cubes, if the size of the data is 400 MB or less, it is exported to the application workbook, on the Data worksheet.
 If the data size exceeds 400MB, data is exported to a flat file named Cubename.txt, which is included in a file named Cubename.zip on the **Files** page.
            - In aggregate storage cubes, regardless of the size, data is always exported to a flat file named Cubename.txt, which is included in a file named Cubename.zip on the **Files** page.
       * Select build method as **Parent-Child**.
-      * Select **Export Calculation Script** to export each of the calculation scripts as a separate worksheet within the application workbook.
+      * Select **Export Script** to export each of the calculation scripts as a separate worksheet within the application workbook.
       * Select **Export Member IDs**.

    ![](./images/image14_49.2.png "")